 Microsoft has also been active in enabling in-platform shopping journeys in their search tools (both Edge and Copilot) with an emphasis on aiding users within traditional search.

-March saw product price tracking added to product-related searches in Copilot including notifications when deals or price changes appear.
-In April rich panel-based shopping experiences were added to Copilot with the same summarised card approach other tools took.
-April also saw the first instance of an in-platform checkout as Microsoft enabled checkout for selected items across a number of large American retailers.
+March last year saw product price tracking added to product-related searches in Copilot including notifications when deals or price changes appear.
+In April during the same year rich panel-based shopping experiences were added to Copilot with the same summarised card approach other tools took.
+Durin the same month this also saw the first instance of an in-platform checkout as Microsoft enabled checkout for selected items across a number of large American retailers.

 How These Features are Changing E-Commerce SEO